top of page

 Professor Selia Jinhua Tan

-Selia has extended her work to restoration of the remarkable buildings that comprise the Blue Tile Heritage Center, where a vibrant array of cultural activities are already underway, even as the restoration unfolds.
+Selia has extended her work to restoration of the remarkable buildings that comprise the Blue Tile Heritage Center, where a vibrant array of cultural activities are well underway, even as the restoration unfolds.

 The Heart of the Matter